KTStephano/StratusGFX/README.md

     git clone --recursive https://github.com/KTStephano/StratusGFX.git
     cd StratusGFX

+## Option 1: Standard Build

+This is the preferred build if all you want to do is build the examples and run them.

+    python3 ./build_examples.py --assimp

+-> LINUX NOTE: If you get an error during the assimp build of the above step, use your local package manager to install assimp instead.
+Then re-run the above step as:

+    python3 ./build_examples.py

+Now you should be able to go into the StratusGFX/Bin/ folder and run the examples!

+## Option 2: Development Build

+Use this if you plan to make source code changes to anything in Examples/ Source/ or Tests/.
+You will only need to build the dependencies once and then after that you can just re-run the cmake build step any time you make changes.

 Build 3rd party dependencies -> should only need to do this once per clone